 Dr Tamsyn Anderson, interim joint medical director for CFT, said: “We have already started taking steps to reach our ultimate goal of net zero carbon emissions by 2030.

-“Both CFT and RCHT have reduced their carbon emissions in recent years by investing in better buildings, infrastructure and waste management and CFT has a made a 40% reduction in CO2 emissions and waste usage since 2013/14.
+“Both CFT and RCHT have reduced their carbon emissions in recent years by investing in better buildings, infrastructure and waste management.
+CFT has a made a 40% reduction in CO2 emissions and waste usage since 2013/14.
 The Trusts share onsite energy generation systems and are part of a national trial into using reusable face masks and clinical gowns.
 However, there is much more to do.”

 Thom Lafferty, director of strategy and performance at RCHT, said: “The need to address climate change has unified all health commissioners and providers in Cornwall and the Isles of Scilly.